 Cyclonic Scrubbing Kit

-Here we are offering some troubleshooting tips on some of the most frequently asked issues about the diaphragm suction pool cleaners including:
+Here we are offering some troubleshooting tips on some of the most frequently asked issues about the diaphragm suction pool cleaners, including:

-The most common cause of a diaphragm splitting is usually due to too much suction.
-To ensure the longest life possible for your diaphragms please ensure that you check your suction level using the Pool Pulse after cleaning or backwashing your filter, and make sure your water is balanced.
+The most common cause of diaphragm splitting is usually due to too much suction.
+To ensure the longest life possible for your diaphragms, please ensure that you check your suction level using the Pool Pulse after cleaning or backwashing your filter, and make sure your water is balanced.
 Make sure you remove the cleaner from the pool when you add any chemicals.
 Make sure you remove any larger debris from your pool before running your cleaner, as this can also affect the diaphragm.

-Note: Suction cleaners use a diaphragm to turn suction into movement, when this part rips, stretches or deforms due to use it can cause the cleaner to stop moving.
+Note: Suction cleaners use a diaphragm to turn suction into movement, when this part rips, stretches or deforms due to use, it can cause the cleaner to stop moving.
 This is an easily replaceable and consumable part you can purchase from your local pool shop.
 They may even be able to help you install it if you don't feel comfortable doing so yourself.
 If your product is still within warranty, feel free to reach out to us for further assistance.
 Here's a video to help if you wish to replace the diaphragm on your own:

 The main cause of a suction cleaner not climbing is usually due to lack of suction.
-Follow these steps to get your suction cleaner back on climbing
+Follow these steps to get your suction cleaner back on the climbing

-Diaphragm suction cleaners are “pulled” by the hose, its movement and positioning is therefore directly controlled via the hose location.
+Diaphragm suction cleaners are “pulled” by the hose, its movement and positioning is, therefore, directly controlled via the hose location.
 For best results, Direct the return line to gently push the cleaner hose by positioning the return directional eyeball so it aims towards the wall on the opposite side of the pool.
 Adjust until surface movement is visible 8 ft.
 (2.5 m) out from the return.

 Before attaching the suction cleaner head, measure the suction flow at the hose on the final hose length (the section furthest away from the skimmer box) by connecting the Pool Pulse to the hose using the Quick connector.

-Keep the Pool Pulse under water and turn on the pool filter pump.
+Keep the Pool Pulse underwater and turn on the pool filter pump.